 NATO-GEO EX19 is an important exercise for Georgia and a significant milestone in strengthening NATO-Georgia military-political cooperation.

-It is the second NATO-Georgia joint multinational brigade-level, Computer Assisted, Command Post exercise, where for the first time the NATO-Georgia Joint Training and Evaluation Center acts as the Officer Directing Exercise and the Georgian General Staff has Officer Conducting the Exercise status.
+It is the second NATO-Georgia joint multinational brigade-level, Computer Assisted, Command Post exercise, where for the first time the NATO-Georgia Joint Training and Evaluation Center acts as the Officer Directing the Exercise and the Georgian General Staff has Officer Conducting the Exercise status.

 The exercise is further developing the interoperability of Georgian, Allied and Partner Forces, as well as Georgian command and control capabilities.
 It is also testing the ability to adopt a comprehensive approach to a non-article 5 crisis response, involving civil-military cooperation with international organizations and non-governmental organizations.